 If you were put off by the reception No Man’s Sky initially received, but still harbour some fondness for that original vision, then you should give it a second chance.
+The game’s 2.0 update, Beyond, added far more content to the multiplayer experience and massively improved elements such as base building and missions, to great success.
 It’s changed significantly and could even be considered a successor to Minecraft: you can build a home, farm and harvest crops, and turn your excavation of natural resources into factories.

 A list like this couldn’t exist without including Terraria, could it?
 It’s been famously referred to as ‘2D Minecraft’ for as long as the sun has been burning.
 The fact of the matter, however, is that it’s got a lot more going for it than that.